 Yes, I've been a non-believer in resolutions.
 I always thought, "I can start a diet whenever I want" or "I can quit drinking and detox today!"
 I've done it, here and there, but I never wanted the change to be permanent.
 So, here's what I realized.
 It can work for you too.

 You have to really analyze your inner voice here.
 If you find yourself saying, "Oh, I wish I were 15 pounds skinnier, then I'd really feel good about myself" or "Geez, I should have 5,000 dollars saved up.
 I really wouldn't worry as much when a surprise bill comes my way," or "Ugh, I hate hangovers.
 I don't want to drink ever again . . . " you're simply fantasizing but not making your fantasy a reality!

 What it takes is wanting the change and not wishing for the change, "shoulding" yourself, or exclaiming likes and dislikes.
-Instead of thinking "Oh, I wish I were 15 pounds skinnier," I'm straight up thinking "Ok, I'm ready to lose the weight."
+Instead of thinking, "Oh, I wish I were 15 pounds skinnier," I'm straight-up thinking, "Ok, I'm ready to lose the weight."
 Instead of thinking, "I should have 5,000 dollars saved up," I'm thinking "I'm going to write out a plan on my calendar and save up 5,000 dollars in emergency funds by next year."
-Instead of saying, "Ugh, I hate hangovers," I'm saying, "I'm giving myself a 2 drink limit anytime I go out" or better yet, "I'm going to take a break from drinking until my next birthday and see how I feel."
+Instead of saying, "Ugh, I hate hangovers," I'm saying, "I'm giving myself a two-drink limit anytime I go out" or better yet, "I'm going to take a break from drinking until my next birthday and see how I feel."
 You need to want the change.

 2. Say Goodbye to the Old You